Silarn/modorganizer/README.md

 If Qt is installed somewhere else, edit the CMake.

-The 32bit versions of are only required if you're building as 32bit for some reason.
+The 32bit versions of dependencies are only required if you're building as 32bit for some reason.

 ## Other Repositories